Sketch Real Name – Age, Biography, Networth & Personal Life

 Top Facts About Sketch

 Kylie Cox, also known as Sketch, was born in 1998 or 1999 in Houston, Texas.
-He grew up in a busy and fun city, full of energy.
+He grew up in a lively city full of energy.
 From a young age, he loved sports, especially American football.
-This passion helped shape his future career.
-He went to Woodlands Christian Academy, where he played football as a linebacker.
-This shows he was active and loved team sports.

 Humble Beginnings In Houston